rob550-docs/rob550-docs.github.io/docs/armlab/checkpoints/checkpoint3.md

 Record for report:
 - Include a schematic diagram of the arm with all relevant FK and IK parameters
 - Precisely specify the IK function by writing the equations, explaining them, and referencing the source file and lines

 ## Click to Grab/Drop
 ### Intro
 After completing the FK and IK implementation and testing, you can now work toward grabbing a block that is within the reachable space of the RX200.
-This can be done using a click-to-grab or click-to-drop setup.
+This can be done using a click-to-grab & click-to-drop setup.

 A simplified process may look like the following:
 1. After launching the GUI, calibrate the camera using the button you created on the GUI